 The global marketplace may seem like an immensely complicated entity, but it isn’t!
-While operating in the global marketplace is vastly different from the local, it can open up opportunities that wouldn’t otherwise exist.
-Despite its many risks, the rewards more than make up for it.
+While operating in the global arena is vastly different from the local one, it opens up opportunities that wouldn’t otherwise exist.
+Despite its risks, the rewards more than makeup for it.
 Unfortunately, many companies fail to understand that tackling the global marketplace is a long-term endeavor that bears fruit in time.
 In today’s economy, companies that fail to go global often perish under intense competition.
-However, before you can conquer the global marketplace, you must first understand it.
+This is because before you attempt to conquer the global marketplace, you must first understand it.

 Exploring the global marketplace is a challenging task, so it is essential to determine what the global marketplace is and how you can take advantage of it.
-You also need to choose where to expand closely.
-Finally, the company must formulate a market entry strategy.
+You strategically analyze where to expand closely.
+Additionally, you must formulate a market entry strategy.

-So, let’s begin by defining the global marketplace.
-After that, we will look at the pros and cons of global expansion and provide a few tips on how to expand globally.
+So, what is the global marketplace?
+We will begin by defining it, and subsequently examine the pros and cons of global expansion.
+Consequently, we will provide a few tips on how to expand globally.

 What is the Global Marketplace?

 The global marketplace allows companies and organizations to conduct operations regardless of distance.
-Think of the global marketplace as all the potential customers for your product or service.
+Think of it as all the potential customers for your product or service.
 When participating in the global marketplace, location is not a barrier.

 Global marketplaces are rarely singular.
-Usually, the global marketplace is the sum of all the markets for your product.
-However, there is indeed a singular global marketplace in rare cases such as the shipping industry.
+Usually, it is the sum of all the markets for your product.
+However, there is indeed a singular global marketplace in rare cases, such as the shipping industry.

-The global marketplace does not just relate to customers either.
+The global marketplace does not just relate to customers, either.
 For example, a clothing company may source its raw materials from India, have factories in Vietnam, and retail in the UK.
-So this company is also a part of the global marketplace.
+This company is also a part of the global marketplace.

 Similarly, companies with offices in different countries are also tapping into the global marketplace.
-Some great examples would be accounting firms such as Deloitte and banks such as Barclays.
+The accounting firm Deloitte and Barclays bank are excellent examples.

 Understanding Global Markets